AryakrishnanG/codingsamuraitask1/README.md

 2. List tasks: Users can view their existing tasks with details like title, description, and a unique task ID.

-3. Mark tasks as complete: Users can mark tasks as complete or uncompleted.
+3. Mark tasks as complete: Users can mark tasks as complete.

 4. Delete tasks: Users can remove tasks from their to-do list.